MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 The PowerThermalNotification SDK is downloadable via the [Mixed Reality Feature Tool](../unity/welcome-to-mr-feature-tool.md).

-PowerThermalNotification SDK supports language projections for C# and C++ allowing applications to develop applications for Win32 or UWP platforms.
+PowerThermalNotification SDK supports language projections for C# and C++, allowing developers to develop applications for Win32 or UWP platforms.

 ## Conceptual Overview